Jimmy Ingram: Personal life

-Ingram was born in Cheraw, South Carolina, the son of Dr. Boyd and Allie Lide Ingram and one of two children.
+Almina (Allie) Lide Ingram and one of two children.
 His 18-year-old sister Annie Jo Ingram was killed in a car accident in 1956.
 He graduated from Cheraw High School in 1943, after which he worked as an electric welder on a shipyard in Brunswick, Georgia, prior to joining the Navy.

-He was married to Betty Jean Lee Ingram (née Hodge) from 1945 to 1980.
+Ingram was briefly married to Betty Hodge.
+He later married Betty Jean Lee in 1953; the couple divorced in 1980.
 They had a son James Edwin Ingram Jr. (died 1992) and daughter Nancy Lynn Ingram.

-Besides flying and racing, other ventures included running businesses in home construction, trucking, and logging.
+Besides flying and racing, other ventures included running businesses in home construction, trucking, logging, and tire recapping.

 Ingram died at his home on December 8, 1998 at the age of 70.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)